BYLAWS FOR CANADIAN NATIONAL ASSOCIATION OF REAL ESTATE APPRAISERS

 - non-payment of dues;

-- failure to complete approved continuing education courses as prescribed by the bylaws;
+- failure to complete approved continuing education and/or professional development requirements as prescribed by the bylaws;

 The Association maintains the absolute discretion to mete out discipline as it sees fit taking into account factors including but not limited to the seriousness of the breach, the compliance record of the Member, whether the Member’s accepts responsibility, the financial impact of the breach and whether the conduct in question is unethical.
 The Association’s findings along with the discipline imposed and the name of the Member will be available to the members of the Association.